Multitrack Masterclasses

 In each Masterclass, a producer shares up to 30 minutes of audio from one of their projects.
 After the listening portion ends, attendees have a chance to take part in a discussion with that producer about their work.

-Masterclasses are part of the 2024 Fellowship training curriculum, and we’re so excited to be opening these sessions to the public on a pay-what-you-can basis.
+Masterclasses were part of the 2024 Fellowship training curriculum, and we’re really excited to also open these sessions to the public on a pay-what-you-can basis.

 Building Station Sound with Wisebuddah’s James Kenny and Matt Podd